Santa Fe judge issues order blocking teen from firearms under rarely used red-flag law

 The order also referenced Haviland's recent weeklong stay at the University of New Mexico Children's Psychiatric Hospital and pending criminal charges against the teen — including counts of attempt to commit felony aggravated battery with a deadly weapon, making a shooting threat, interference with the educational process and disorderly conduct — as reasons Haviland should not be allowed to possess firearms.

-Another key factor, according to the order, was that Haviland's parents had made an inquiry about acquiring a restraining order against the teen.
+Another factor, according to the order, was Haviland's parents had made an inquiry about acquiring a restraining order against the teen.

 New Mexico's so-called red-flag order — which has been applied less than 20 times statewide in the two years since it was enacted, according to the Administrative Office of the Courts — requires a friend, family member or other person close to an individual believed to be at risk of harming themselves or others with a firearm to file a petition before the courts will consider issuing an order to prohibit the individual from possessing weapons.